 A Vote-by-Mail ballot request form can be found in the County Voter Information Guide booklet (previously called the "Sample Ballot") you receive from your county election office.
 Some political campaigns mail request forms to voters as well.
 Contact your county election office to request a form or to apply online, or use the Secretary of State's application.

-A Vote-by-Mail ballot must be postmarked by Election Day and received by your county election office within 3 business days after the election to be counted.
-You can mail in your ballot, return it in person at any polling place in your county by 8 p.m. on Election Day, or to your county election office (most offer exterior drop boxes).
+Under state law, voters must be provided a postage-paid mail ballot return envelope.
+Vote-by-mail ballots must be postmarked by Election Day and received by your county election office within 3 business days after the election to be counted.
+You can mail in your ballot, return it in person at any voting site in your county by 8 p.m. on Election Day, or to your county election office (most offer exterior drop boxes).
 If you are not in your home county on Election Day but have your ballot with you, you can fill it out, sign and date the envelope and return your voted ballot to any voting location or election office in the state which is required to return it to your home county on your behalf.

 Many counties provide online tools that allow voters to check the status of a vote by mail ballot request and returned ballot - check your county web site for more details.